ostefani/web-gl-series/README.md

 ## Running a Local Server

-Browsers typically block `fetch()` calls over `file://`.
 To load shaders from external files, run a minimal HTTP server.
 From the project root:

 ```bash
 cd web-gl-series